michabbb/failed-jobs/README.md

 ```

 ### Change filters layout
-This package comes with a few filters to help you easily filter failed jobs.
+This plugin comes with a few filters to help you easily filter failed jobs.
 If you would like to change how the
 filters are displayed, You can do so by chaining `filtersLayout` method which
 accepts `Filament\Tables\Enums\FiltersLayout` parameter.